Speaker Identification (SID)

 The processing speed depends on the technological model and can range from 5 to 50 times faster than real time on 1 server CPU core.

 Voiceprint extraction is the most time-consuming part of the process.
 Voiceprint comparison, on the other hand, is extremely fast – a millions of voiceprint comparisons can be done in 1 second.

 Speaker enrollment starts with the extraction of acoustic features from a recording of a known speaker.
 The process continues with the creation of a speaker model which is then transformed into a small but highly representative numerical representation called a voiceprint.
 During this process, the SID technology applies state-of-the-art channel compensation techniques.
 The voiceprint is a fixed-length matrix which captures the most unique characteristics of a speaker’s voice.
 It cannot be used to recreate the original audio file which is useful when the content has to stay anonymous.

-The recommended minimum amount of net speech for enrollment is approx. 30 seconds (4th generation of Phonexia SID lowers this requirement to 20 seconds).
+The recommended minimum amount of net speech for enrollment is approx. 30 seconds (latest generation of Phonexia SID lowers this requirement to 20 seconds).